TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

   In some of the Pins blocks it is possible to replace the Pins dropdown selection block with a String block.
 This is useful when using Pins other than those exposed on the rear of the **Kookaberry**, or when other microprocessor boards that are compatible with **Kookaberry** firmware are being used.
-  In those cases type in the Pin's identifier into the String block.
+  In those cases type in the Pin's identifier into the String block, as shown in :numref:`pinstring'.

+.. _pinstring:
 .. figure:: images/pins-string-nomination.png
    :height: 80
    :align: center